BCFT One-point Functions of Coulomb Branch Operators: Supersymmetry transformations

-The off-shell supergravity background is then constructed by simply setting all fermions to zero, and fixing the bosonic field content depending on the background of interest.
-For the four-dimensional sphere the gravity multiplet takes the following values
+The off-shell supergravity background is then constructed by specifying $g_{\mu\nu}$ to be the metric of the manifold while the rest of the content is fixed via supersymmetry.
+On $S^4$ the gravity multiplet takes the following values

-where $g_{\mu\nu}^{S^4}$ is the round metric on $S^4$.
-For the three-dimensional sphere the 3d gravity multiplet instead takes the following values